,

 “I am passionate about our mission statement ‘Fair means that everyone gets what they need, not that everyone gets the same.’
 I believe we are an inclusive school who prides itself on its diverse community and who celebrates everyone’s unique contributions."

-• Andy Russell - Vice Chair, Chair of Teaching, Learning and Standards Committee
+• Andy Russell - Vice Chair

 Andy Russell was elected to the Board of Governors as a parent governor in 2011 and became the Local Authority Governor in 2017.
 He has one child at Carlton Hill.